 - South – Monday

-In addition to curbside collection of recyclables, residents are also offered the opportunity to drop off any recyclables that they may have as well.
-Recycling drop off services are provided by the East Orange Department of Public Works at their Recycling Center.
+In addition to the curbside collection of recyclables, residents are also offered the opportunity to drop off any recyclables that they may have as well.
+Recycling drop off services is provided by the East Orange Department of Public Works at their Recycling Center.

 East Orange Recycling Center

 Household Hazardous Waste

 The household hazardous waste collection is not managed by the East Orange Department of Public Works.
 Instead, the Essex County Department of Public Works provides all residents of Essex County with HHW collection events that are scheduled throughout the entire year

 More information on the items that are accepted at the events, as well as the event dates, can be found here.

 Yard waste (leaves, branches, grass, etc.) are also collected curbside from East Orange residents.
 This is collected on specific collection days based on the different zones in the city.